All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 If your situation is less urgent, meaning a BMI of 30 to 35 without significant comorbidities, starting with currently available options is still reasonable.
 You can always switch to a newer medication when it becomes available.
 Starting treatment now builds healthy habits around diet, exercise, and medication adherence that transfer to any future medication change.

-The insurance landscape should factor into your timing decision.
+The insurance space should factor into your timing decision.
 Newer medications often have limited insurance coverage in their first year on the market, and pricing may start high before competition and formulary negotiations bring it down.
 Starting with a well-covered current medication and switching when the newer option becomes affordable and accessible is a practical approach for cost-conscious patients.

 What This Pipeline Means for You